altruios/namshubettulpa/public/namshubettuple/redeye.md

 {
 "A::Gerald - which number?"
 "G::Right,"
-~He glanced back at his clipboard,~
+*He glanced back at his clipboard.*
 "G::42.
-It’s on our right."
+It's on our right."
-~They walked on, down that silent hallway.~
 ~The only lights that flickering blue from the snow globes.~ "M::I swear I know you."
 ~Martha studied the tall man.~
 *He looked at her, shrugged, then looked at alacira quizzically.*
 "G::I doubt it - unless you know many coma patients?"
 *Martha shook her head - still staring at the navigator.*
-~He glanced at her, not fully comfortable with her gaze.~ ~It was on the tip of her brain.~
+~It was on the tip of her brain.~
-"G::We’re here."
+"G::We're here."
 }
 {
 ~Looking at the gold plate inlaid below Martha saw it read 42.~